 "What about inverted spectrum?"

-If two systems have identical E(t) mechanism, identical behavior, and identical responses to manipulations, they have identical qualia by definition.
-"Phenomenal difference with functional identity" is a meaningless phrase—phenomenal content IS functional role in this framework.
+If two systems have identical E(t) mechanisms, identical behavior, and identical responses to every possible manipulation, they have identical qualia—by definition.
+Within this framework, phenomenal content is functional role.
+The phrase "phenomenal difference with functional identity" is not a deep puzzle.
+It is a contradiction in terms.

 "What about philosophical zombies?"